Tougher-Together-DnD/default-game-assets/handouts/quick-reference/markdowns/tougher-together-house-rules.md

 *Note: Characters can draw or stow one weapon each time they attack as part of the Attack action, allowing for strategic weapon switching during combat.
 A Player could draw and attack, next turn attack and stow, third turn draw and attack with different weapon.
 Alternatively a character can drop a weapon without expending an Interact with Object free action.*

->Weapon Master Feat (Modified)
->
->You have practiced extensively with a variety of weapons, gaining the following benefits:
->
->Increase your Strength or Dexterity score by 1, to a maximum of 20.
->You gain proficiency with four weapons of your choice.
-Each one must be a simple or a martial weapon.
->*If you already have proficiency with the chosen weapon, you gain expertise.*

 ### Empowered Healing Spells

 All Healing spells (2014 versions) will roll one additional die in addition to the normal amount.
 Creatures that are **immune** to *Necrotic* take damage from healing spells.

+### Spiritual Weapon Clarifications

+Spiritual weapons are not creatures.
+They do not have a will to act at their own discretion.
+As such they have no **reaction** for opportunity attacks.
+They are ephemeral, therefore can not stop another creature from passing through them.
+They still grant a flanking bonus to other creatures, as that bonus stems from the target being distracted and less about the attackers.
+A spiritual weapon can only perform two tasks: Attack and Move.

 ## Boons, Banes, and Environmental Factors

 Once you have decided on what your character will do, announce each part to your Dungeon Master (DM).
 If required the Dm will call for a roll.
-Your die roll will be argumented by a few factors.
+Your die roll will be augmented by a few factors.
 First you may be asked to roll twice to take the lower (disadvantage) or higher (advantage).
 Then we apply your flat bonuses to both rolls.
 To add more impact to tactical situations and manuevers, some things that RAW grant advantage will now grant +2 bonus. more than one flat bonus can be added to a roll, however only one advantage or disadvantage can occur.

 The following modifications change what would normally grant advantage into +2 flat bonuses.